When to Replace Stormwater Infrastructure

 Similarly, the design and location of stormwater infrastructure may need to be updated to meet new best practices or regulations.
 For example, in some cases, green infrastructure techniques such as bioswales, rain gardens, or permeable pavements may be more effective at managing stormwater runoff than traditional infrastructure.

-If an area has been developed since the stormwater infrastructure was initially installed, it may be necessary to adjust the design and location of the infrastructure to accommodate the changes in land use and runoff.
+If an area has been developed since the stormwater infrastructure was initially installed, the design and location of the infrastructure may need to be adjusted to accommodate changes in land use and runoff.

 Technology

-Another example of upgrades to stormwater infrastructure is the use of technology to improve the performance of the system.
-For instance, real-time sensors can be used to monitor water levels, flow rates, and other parameters to provide data for optimizing the system’s performance.
+Another example of upgrading stormwater infrastructure is using technology to improve its performance.
+For instance, real-time sensors can monitor water levels, flow rates, and other parameters to provide data for optimizing the system’s performance.

-Advanced analytics, data visualization, and modeling can be used to process this data to provide insights for system managers, such as identifying areas where blockages or other problems are likely to occur.
-If the existing infrastructure is not capable of supporting these technologies, an upgrade may be necessary to take advantage of the benefits they provide.
+Advanced analytics, data visualization, and modeling can process this data to provide insights for system managers, such as identifying areas where blockages or other problems are likely to occur.
+If the existing infrastructure is not capable of supporting these technologies, an upgrade may be necessary to take advantage of their benefits.

 Recent Flooding

-In many cases, flooding is the result of an overloaded stormwater system that cannot keep up with the volume of water that is flowing into it.
-This can occur if the infrastructure is too small or if it is not functioning properly due to damage or blockages.
+In many cases, flooding results from an overloaded stormwater system that cannot keep up with the volume of water flowing into it.
+This can occur if the infrastructure is too small or not functioning properly due to damage or blockages.
 As a result, water can back up into streets, homes, and other structures, causing damage and posing a hazard to public health.

-Flooding can be particularly dangerous if it is a recurring issue, as this can indicate that the stormwater infrastructure is consistently failing to manage the volume of water that is generated during storm events.
-This can lead to chronic property damage, as well as increased risks of water-borne diseases and other public health hazards.
+Flooding can be particularly dangerous if it is a recurring issue, as this can indicate that the stormwater infrastructure consistently fails to manage the volume of water generated during storm events.
+This can lead to chronic property damage and increased risks of water-borne diseases and other public health hazards.

-Cost is an important factor to consider when deciding whether to replace or issue stormwater repair.
+Cost is an important factor when deciding whether to replace or issue stormwater repair.
 While replacing infrastructure can be expensive, replacing is often less expensive than the cost of repairing damage caused by outdated water infrastructure.
-This is often true for other problems that result from outdated or damaged infrastructure as well.
+This is often true for other problems resulting from outdated or damaged infrastructure.

 Reasons to Replace vs Repair Outdated or Damaged Stormwater Infrastructure